 Unfortunately, the work is not over once you clean the kitchen.
 Since cleaning and disinfecting don’t produce the same results, a large number of germs will still remain.
 For this reason, cleaning is not enough.

 This brings us to the core procedure – disinfection.
 In general, there are three disinfectants that are most commonly employed in the kitchen: alcohol, bleach, and hydrogen peroxide.
-Here’s how you can disinfect with each one:
+Here’s how you can disinfect each one:

 - Alcohol: The most effective solutions contain 70% alcohol.
 Mixtures with higher concentrations evaporate too quickly, whereas those with lower concentrations are simply not powerful enough.
 To apply alcohol, put it in a plastic or glass spray bottle and spray it on a surface.
 Given that it evaporates rapidly, there’s no need to wash or wipe down the surface.

 - Bleach: Mix 5 tablespoons of bleach with 1 gallon of water.
-Pour some of it in a spray bottle, apply it to an area, and let it air dry.
+Pour some of it into a spray bottle, apply it to an area, and let it air dry.
 If you’re spraying it on stainless steel, rinse the surface and wipe it down to prevent corrosion.
 While you’re disinfecting, make sure that the kitchen is properly ventilated since the fumes are toxic if inhaled.

 - Hydrogen peroxide: Pour or spray hydrogen peroxide on a surface and let it rest for at least a minute before drying it.
 If you’re using a 3% solution, be extra careful with materials such as granite or marble because hydrogen peroxide can damage the finish.
-Additionally, be sure to spot test the disinfectant on a small area of a colored surface since it can lead to discoloration.
+Additionally, be sure to spot-test the disinfectant on a small area of a colored surface since it can lead to discoloration.

 Once you’re done disinfecting, don’t forget to dispose of your gloves and wash your hands.